T&T modded Marshall JCM2000

 • Green channel 2 (Crunch) - Move the tone closer to the JCM800

-• Red channel 1 (Lead 1) - Make this channel closer to channel 1/Plexi tones.
-Alter gain to be more like a lead boost/step up from Green channel 1.
+• Red channel 1 (Lead 1) - Alter gain to be more of a step up from Green channel 1.
+Alter eq to be closer to plexi/channel 1.

 • Red channel 2 (Lead 2) - Remove mud, tighten bass.
 Make this channel more of a definite modern metal sound.